offirgolan/Purdoogle/README.md

 contain that word.
 Since the length of this string is variable, you can use a VARCHAR type. </li>
 </ul>
+<br><br>
+A completed database with all the mySQL tables can be found in the database directory.
+It countains 7027 urls and 5334 urls that have been fully parsed.
+Feel free to use these tables for your testing or development.

 The Crawler
 ===========